uw-dims/dims-tp/source/testidentification.rst

 * Erroneous input
 * Desk check testing

+.. _dwaconditions:

 General Test Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^

 The following subparagraphs identify and describe the planned groups of tests.
 Test personnel should have access to the Firefox web browser, VPN access, a properly configured DIMS shell environment for testing.

 Web Application Functional Tests